ayushrskiaa/CommetChatApp/README.md

+## Challenges faced and suggestions
+Challenges:

+1. Environment config gave me some trouble and affected authentication.
+2. Message sender identification was a bit tricky — I had to throw in a few null checks.
+3. Real-time listeners would occasionally drop when switching between users.
+4. I also cleaned up some debug info that was showing up in the UI.

+A few suggestions that might help future devs:

+1. More examples for event listeners (especially around edge cases).
+2. Clearer error messages for common issues.
+3. Integration samples with state management tools like Redux or Context API would be awesome.

 # CometChat React Application

 A real-time chat application built with React and CometChat SDK, allowing users to communicate instantly with a clean and intuitive interface.